code-for-charlottesville/housinghub/backend/README.md

 `TOKEN_ALG` | Algorithm used to sign the JWT token.
 Default is HS256 `TOKEN_SECRET` | Secret key used for JWT token signing. *This shoud always be generated at startup in production environments*

-## Using Tilt for local development

-For a local development workflow, we are using Tilt.

-For instructions on using Tilt for local developmet, see the [Developer Quickstart](https://github.com/code-for-charlottesville/housinghub/wiki/Developer-Quickstart)

 ## Code Formatting

 ```sh